Upperfoot/on-the-beach-react-vite/README.md

 - `npm install jest-environment-jsdom --save-dev` - Realised jsdom needs to be set
 - `npm install axios` - To grab JSON from API provided
 - `npm install identity-obj-proxy --save-dev` - Stop Jest processing CSS files
+- `npm install classnames` - To make it a bit easier to add lists of class names

 ## Test Documentation